Tariq-Mehmood-Malik/Kubernetes/deployment.md

     - **image**: `nginx:latest` is the Docker image for the container.
     - **ports**: The container will expose port 80 to make the application accessible.

+#### Note:

+Above yaml contains 3 labels `Deployment.metadata.labels`, `selector.matchLabels` & `template.metadata.labels`.
+- `Deployment.metadata.labels` can be unique or different and serve the purpose of categorizing the Deployment resource itself.
+- `selector.matchLabels` and `template.metadata.labels` must always match because they are directly tied to the Pods the Deployment manages.
+If these labels do not match, Kubernetes will not be able to select and manage the Pods properly.
+Kubernetes uses these labels to ensure that the desired number of Pods are running, updated, and correctly replaced when necessary.
 ---

 ### How to Create a Deployment